Internet On-Demand (IO-D)

 How and when will I be charged?

-Burstable billing is only available for customers who are paying for their Internet On-Demand service via Invoice.
-Charged for the committed data rate will be invoiced on the first day of each month as per usual.
+Charges for the committed data rate will be invoiced on the first day of each month.
 Burstable billing charges will be invoiced monthly in arrears.

 IO-D routing